Radiofrequency Ablation (RFA) / Microwave Ablation (MWA) of Kidney Tumors

-- What is Radiofrequency Ablation of Kidney Tumors?
+- What are Radiofrequency and Microwave Ablation of Kidney Tumors?

 - What are some common uses of the procedure?